-You can also add a fade in or fade out to a video, audio or image clip by selecting it in the timeline and using the Fade In/Out tab.
+You can also add a fade-in or fade-out to a video, audio, or image clip by selecting it in the timeline and using the fade tab.

 How to add a transition

 Step 1.
 Click on the transition tab

 On the left toolbar, click on the transition tab to view all of our transitions.
 Hover your cursor over a transition to view a preview of it.

 Step 2.
 Add a transition between two clips

 To add a transition between two video clips, drag and drop a transition onto the timeline between the clips.
 The transition will automatically snap into place on the green transition arrow.

 NOTE: Transitions can only be placed between two clips on the same line in the timeline.
 There cannot be any black time duration between the two clips.
 The clips must be placed next to each other.